11 Things to Know Before Your First Overseas PCS Move

 9) Learn a few key phrases in the local language.

-Start off on the right foot with your new neighbors by learning ahead of time some simple greetings or commonplace phrases like ordering food.
-Download English to German, Spanish, Italian, or other langauge apps or carry a phrasebook with you.
+Start off on the right foot with your new neighbors by learning some simple greetings or commonplace phrases like ordering food.
+Download English to German, Spanish, Italian, or other language apps or carry a phrasebook with you.
+This is something you can do together as a family!

-I know; you’re jetlagged, tired, and overwhelmed.
+I know; you’re jetlagged, tired, and overwhelmed when you first arrive an overseas duty station.
 However, the information will be invaluable and you can connect with real people in the know: school liaison officers, family and installation support services, and others like you who’ve also recently moved overseas.
 This will be a great way to connect and not feel so isolated—very important when you first arrive in a new country.

 Your installation’s Facebook group or website will also provide vital information and may help you make connections even before arrival.